 [1] Notwithstanding anything contained in this Order, the Government may, from time to time, by notification in the Official Gazette fix the ceiling price of a Scheduled formulation in accordance with the formula laid down in paragraph 7, keeping in view the cost or efficiency, or both, of major manufacturers of such formulations and such price shall operate as the ceiling sale price for all such packs including those sold under generic name and for every manufacturer of such formulations.
+[2] The Government may, either on its own motion or on application made to it in this behalf by a

-[2] The Government may, either on its own motion or on application made to it in this behalf by a manufacture in Form III or Form IV, as the case may be, after calling for such information as it may consider necessary, by notification in the Official Gazette, fix a revised ceiling price for a SchedUled formulation.
+[2] The Government may, either on its own motion or on application made to it in this behalf by a manufacture in Form III or Form N, as the case may be, after calling for such information as it may consider necessary, by notification in the Official Gazette, fix a revised ceiling price for a Scheduled formulation.

-IJ] With a view to enablin9 the manufacturers of similar formulations to Sell those formulations in pack size different to the pack size for which ceiling price has been noUffed under the sub-paragraphs (1)

-and (2), manufacturers shan work out the price for their respective formulation packs in accordance with such norms, as may be notified by the Government, form time to time, and he, shall intimate the price of formulation pack, so worked out, to the Government and such formulation packs shall be released for sale only after the expiry of sixty days after such intimation.
+[3] With a view to enabling the manufacturers of similar formulations to sell those formulations in pack size different to the pack size for which ceiling price has been notified under the sub-paragraphs (1) and (2), manufacturers shall work out the price for their respective formulation packs in accordance with such norms, as may be notified by the Government, form time to time, and he, shall intimate the price of formulation pack, so worked out, to the Government and such formulation packs shall be released for sale only after the expiry of sixty days after such intimation.

-Provided that the Government may, if it considers necessary, by order revise the price so intimated by the manufacturer and upon, such reviSion, the manufacturer shall not sell such formulation at a price exceeding the price so revised.
+Provided that the Government may, if it considers necessary, by order revise the price so intimated by the manufacturer and upon, such revision, the manufacturer shall not sell such formulation at a price exceeding the price so revised.